 Did the author(s) of the book of Judith swap out a woman for Judas because of heteronormativity?
-Or is it the product of some tradition the more mainstream historians who wrote the books of Maccabees and whatever other sources Josephus used would have ignored, that Judas Maccabeus was a Trans-woman?
+Or is it the product of some tradition the more mainstream historians who wrote the books of Maccabees and whatever other sources Josephus used would have ignored, that Judas Maccabeus was what we'd today call a Trans-woman?

 Of course a potential Queer subtext for the Book of Judith on it's own is Judith and her unnamed maid.
 If I made a film based on the story, I'd rename the city of Bethulia as Bethlehem, and give the name Bethulia to this character.

 Update July 2018: Or maybe it makes more sense to interpret Judas as a Transman rather then a Transwoman?